nikvdp/gogauth/README.md

 Available Commands:
-  add         <name> <totp> - Add a new totp key help        Help about any command list        Show codes for all stored totp keys rm          Remove a totp key
+  add         <name> <totp> - Add a new totp key copy        Copy an auth code to the clipboard.
+Args: (name) help        Help about any command list        Show codes for all stored totp keys rm          Remove a totp key